 1. There’s somebody at the door

 This is one example of alarm barking.
 Your dog is warning you of a potential encroachment of another person onto your territory.
-Remember, this is an instinctive reaction for which we have the dog’s lupine cousins to thank.
-Wolves patrol their entire territory every week, and they deal with trespassers by showing aggression and violence.
+Remember, this is an instinctive reaction that we ourselves selected for over thousands of years so that dogs could help us protect our houses.
 An instinctive behaviour such as this is hard to eradicate but not impossible:

 You can instruct your dog to ‘go to bed’ (that’s assuming you have already taught her what that means).